History and Archaeology

 You'll also undertake excavation fieldwork, giving you the chance to study and implement the methods and practices used in the profession.

-In the summer of their first year, all archaeology students undertake two weeks of fully funded fieldwork at Hadrian's Wall World Heritage Site.
+In the summer after first year, archaeology students have the opportunity to undertake two weeks of fully funded fieldwork.

 Research skills